What does Astanga mean?

 In addition to the healthy development of the body, Astanga yoga will purify and calm the mind.
 This system works on deep and subtle levels and, at times, certain memories, experiences or emotions from the past will arise.
 This is healthy and natural part of the process.
 Each negative experience we have gone through lodges itself inside our bodies as blockages.
 In order for us to be freed from these experiences, we must let them resurface again through the practice and go through them once more, in a final farewell.

-Eating healthy and nutritious food is an essential part of yoga, and the practice will make you more sensitive and capable of sensing the relationship between the food we eat and our overall sense of well-being.
+Eating healthy and nutritious food is an essential part of yoga, and regular, long-term practice will make you more sensitive and capable of sensing the relationship between the food we eat and our overall sense of well-being.
 Often regular practice makes people effortlessly turn towards lighter and healthier choices and usually that means reducing or cutting processed foods, junk foods and meat, but following any diet or lifestyle discipline is not essential in order to practice yoga.
 The same diet does not work for everyone and if you make radical, sudden changes, it may cause stress on the body.
 Changes should always be organic, non-dogmatic and non-fanatical.

 Is yoga a religion?